libfuse/python-fuse/README.cups.md

 Where I work, we access some government functions through a web based Java 3270 emulator.
-Recently, the government updated the Java client, and broke printing, so my users couldn't print out screen shots of information that they needed.
+Recently, the government updated the Java client, and broke printing, so my users couldn't print out screenshots of information that they needed.
 Rather than trying to argue with the government that they should support my GNU/Linux clients, which would have gone nowhere, I started trying to come up with an alternative